 Supply and install a suitable filter – £100-175.00

-Power supply taken to pump (inc RCD) – £125.00 – £300.00 depending on whether you want to bury cable in a trench or use armoured cable above ground and secured to a solid structure.
-Distance from house is also a factor.
+Power supply taken to pump (inc RCD) – £125.00 – £300.00 depending on whether you want to bury the cable in a trench or use armoured cable above ground and secured to a solid structure.
+Distance from the house is also a factor.

 Finish off installation with grasses, lilies and decorative bricks laid to edge – £250.00